Vision & Future

 The Curation Philosophy

 We review for curiosity, not credentials.
 For energy, not experience.
-For chaos tolerance, not comfort zones.
+For the ability to let go — not a perfectly curated travel profile.

-The result: every single loop has produced a group chat that's still active today.
+Every single loop has produced a group chat that's still active today.
 15 out of 15.
 100% retention.
+That's not luck.
+That's curation.

 More destinations, same intimacy.
-We're opening loops in Japan, Turkey, and Morocco for late 2026 and early 2027.
-Every new destination goes through rigorous scouting — we don't launch a loop until we've personally stayed at every property and tested every experience.
+We're opening Loops in Japan, Turkey, and Morocco for late 2026 and 2027.
+Every destination goes through rigorous scouting — we don't launch a Loop until we've personally stayed at every property and tested every experience on the itinerary.

-Alumni loops.
+Alumni Loops.
 Our most-requested feature.
-Repeat travellers who want to explore with people from different loops — mixing communities, creating new constellations.
-The first alumni loop drops later this year.
+Repeat travellers who want to explore with people from different Loops — mixing communities, new constellations.
+The first alumni Loop is in the works.

 Creator residencies.
 Short-format creative retreats where 8–10 creators spend a week making things together in an inspiring location.
-Think Bali, but with a purpose beyond Instagram.
+The next one is Bali.
+Because Bali with a purpose is still Bali.

 The Economics of Better Travel